 RETURN FLIGHT TO HANOI CITY

 My two days in Ha Long Bay flew by quickly, and it was time to head back to Hanoi.
-The minute I stepped foot in the Hai Au offices at the marina, I was greeted, asked about my stay in the bay and offered a seat.
+The minute I stepped foot in the Hai Au offices at the marina, the staff greeted me, asked about my stay in the bay and offered me a seat.
 The gentleman checking me in traded me a cold bottle of water for my passport.
 Within minutes, I had checked in and ready to board my return flight.

 I was very much interested in our takeoff, this time from the water versus the airport runway.
 The plane glided into the bay and propelled us to the spot at which we would take off through the water and up into the air.
-The plane felt like being on a high-speed boat until we reached the speed to take flight into the skies.
+It felt like you are on a high-speed boat until we reached the speed to take flight into the skies.